mitchgillin/RaspberryPiCellCounter/README.md

 The progam was created as part of a school project focused on making a development in microbiology.

+To Run:
+    Have the test2 m file and the countCFU function in the same workspace.
+    Follow Instructions here to setup hardware. https://www.mathworks.com/hardware-support/raspberry-pi-matlab.html Run test2
+To Modify:
+    To alter how many pictures are taken, alter the for loop in the test2 file

+Notes

 Hardware Used:
   Raspberry Pi 3 Model B
   Rasberry Pi Camera Module V2